-Restaurant and bar sales dropped 29.5% in a month, while department stores were down 28.9%.
-Many well-known retailers declared bankruptcy due to their high debt levels entering the pandemic.
-These included J. Crew, JCPenney, and Neiman Marcus.
-They plan to remain in business during restructuring.
+Restaurant and bar sales dropped 29.5% in a month, while department stores were down about 29%.
+Many well-known retailers declared bankruptcy due to their high debt levels as they entered the pandemic.

 Uncertainty over the pandemic’s impact caused the 2020 stock market crash.

 - On March 9, 2020, the Dow Jones Industrial Average (DJIA) fell 2,013.76 points.
 It was the worst one-day point loss up to that date.

 - On March 12, the Dow set another new record, falling 2,352.60 points.
 It was a 9.99% drop, almost a 10% correction in a single day.